turingschool/front-end-curriculum/projects/module-3/stretch.md

 **Some things to note**: instructors will not be able to give in-depth feedback because most instructors do not have a lot of experience in each of these frameworks, and you will still be required to test the application even though you are choosing a framework other than React.

-Depending on your application, the multi-page requirement might not be applicable for this category choice.
+For this choice, the multi-page requirement using React Router is not applicable.

 #### User Authentication